-DNSSEC is a Market Failure!
+DNS Trust is a Market Failure!

-- If it wasn't for the lead taken by Google and their adoption of DNSSEC validation in their Public DNS Service then its likely that DNSSEC would still be a complete failure - And only was possible because of the significant level of market share in the use of Google's Public DNS Service - So perhaps we should look at the market for resolvers
+- If it wasn't for the lead taken by Google and their adoption of DNSSEC validation in their Public DNS Service then its likely that DNSSEC would still be a complete failure - And only was possible because of the significant level of market share in the use of Google's Public DNS Service - So perhaps we should look at the market for DNS resolvers to see if others are taking up this lead

 II.
-The Open Market for Resolution
+The Open Market for DNS Resolution

-Who resolves Names?
+Who Resolves My Names?

-Who resolves Names?
+Who Resolves My Names?